zynksoftware/Zynk-Workflow/_docs/Getting-Started-Section/Re-Installing-Zynk.md

 ---
 If you are moving Zynk from one machine to another, you will need to go to Help > About within Zynk and email the exact version to us at [support@zynk.com](mailto:support@zynk.com) so we are able to send you the correct .exe file for re-install.

-You should backup your existing Zynk data directories.
+You should backup your existing Zynk data directory.
 Depending on the version of Windows you are running on this can be found in one of the following locations:

-In Windows XP or earlier: C:\Documents and Settings\All Users\Application Data\Zynk Software\Zynk\2.0\
+In Windows XP or earlier:
+**C:\Documents and Settings\All Users\Application Data\Zynk Software\Zynk\2.0\**

-In Windows Vista or Later: C:\ProgramData\Zynk Software\Zynk\2.0\
+In Windows Vista or Later:
+**C:\ProgramData\Zynk Software\Zynk\2.0\**

-After reinstalling you will need to browse to either of the locations above on the new machine and replace the 2.0 folder with the data copied previously.
+After reinstalling, replace the newly created 2.0 folder with the data copied from your existing Zynk data directory.

 When you are ready to start using Zynk you will need to access Zynk on the old machine and on the top bar select Tools --> License Manager where you can deactivate the license from that machine for reactivation on the new installation.
 If you are unable to manually deactivate for any reason please contact support@zynk.com so we can do this for you.